Taeveril/FFL2-Randomizer/README.md

 Known issue: Race sequence will be graphically odd, but does not do anything adverse.
 Fixed by simply dismounting/remounting the dragon for each leg.

+## Version 0.7.1 (7/22/2025):
+  - Fixed an issue that was preventing writing out rom.

 ## Version 0.7.0 (7/21/2025):
   - Complete code overhaul.
 Will help with future feature development.
   - Mr. S will no longer block the starting entrance, incase you forget something in the starting cave.